 Lemon cake with lemon curd

-Lemon glaze on the lemon cake
+Lemon glaze

 And that glaze, yes more lemon!
 A lemon and powdered sugar topping seals the deal here.
 All this talk about lemon and you might think this cake is overwhelmingly strong with citrus.
 It is not.